A Luau experience by Mauna Kea Beach Hotel. Back to all Big Island tours.

 Tour Summary: The best food we've had at a Big Island luau, with sunset views over Kauna'oa Bay from the oceanfront lawn of the Mauna Kea Beach Hotel

-Large photoHula at the Mauna Kea Luau tells the story of Polynesian migration — each dance covers a different island and era.
+Large photoHula at the Mauna Kea Luau traces Polynesian migration.
+Each dance covers a different island and era, with the bay as the stage backdrop.

 Large photoLive music runs throughout the evening, covering traditional Hawaiian songs between dance performances.

-Large photoThe hula performance traces the history of Polynesian migration — the ocean backdrop is part of the show.
+Large photoThe hula performance traces Polynesian migration.
+The ocean backdrop is part of the show, which is why the lawn faces west.

 Tour Highlights:

-- Hawaiian buffet with ahi poke, kalua turkey, and teriyaki short ribs
+- Hawaiian buffet including ahi poke, kalua pig, lomi lomi salmon, poi, and island sweet bread

-- Hula performance tracing Polynesian migration through dance and Fire knife finale
+- Hula performance tracing Polynesian migration through dance and music, with a fire knife finale at full dark

 Important: Children ages 5 to 12 qualify for child pricing;